langdonholmes/essays-that-worked-corpus/README.md

 # essays that worked corpus
-Collection of personal statements written for applications to 4-year universities in the US.
+Collection of personal statements written for application to 4-year universities in the US.